oduwa/RWAndroidTryout/Part1_edited.markdown

 A Service is basically an application component that runs in the background and can exist outside of the application's lifetime and interact with other applications.
 For the more advanced readers, it is important to note that while they run in the background away from the user, they still run on the main thread.

 When a user installs an Android app that contains a wearable app with a watch face, the watch face becomes available in the Android Wear companion app on the phone and in the watch face picker on the wearable.
-When the user selects the watch face, the wearable device shows the watch face and invokes callback methods provided in the Service as required.

-When your watch face is active, Android Wear invokes the methods in the service when the time changes, or when other important events occur like switching to ambient mode or receiving a new notification.
+When the user selects the watch face, the wearable device shows the watch face and invokes callback methods provided in the Service as required (such as when the time changes, or when other important events occur like switching to ambient mode or receiving a new notification).
 Your service implementation can then redraw the watch face on the screen using the updated time and any other relevant data.

 To implement a watch face, you need to extend both **CanvasWatchFaceService** and **CanvasWatchFaceService.Engine**, and then override the necessary callback methods in **CanvasWatchFaceService.Engine**.
 Both of these classes are included in the Wearable Support Library.